DeveloperCielo/Checkout-Cielo/source/english.md

 ### Automatic capture

-The “AUTHORIZED”, and “LOW RISK” sales at anti fraud tools can be CAPTURED automatically by the system.
-For that, it’s necessary configure at Cielo Checkout Backoffice.
-After this configuration, the status presented will be “PAID”.
+The  **“AUTHORIZED”**, and **“LOW RISK”** sales at anti fraud tools can be **CAPTURED** automatically by the system.
+For that, it’s necessary configure at [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/).
+After this configuration, the status presented will be **“PAID”**.
 This sale will be then, confirmed (captured) at Cielo.

 ![Cancelamento e captura automático](/images/checkout-cielo-cancelamento-captura-automatico.png)

 ### Automatic Cancellation

-The “AUTHORIZED”, and “HIGH RISK” sales with anti fraud solutions can be CANCELED automatically on Cielo Checkout Backoffice by the system.
+The “AUTHORIZED”, and “HIGH RISK” sales with anti fraud solutions can be CANCELED automatically on [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/) by the system.
 For that, it’s necessary to configure at Cielo Checkout Backoffice.
 After this configuration, the status presented will be “CANCELED”.
 Then this sale will be canceled (undo) at Cielo.

 ![Cancelamento e captura automático](/images/checkout-cielo-cancelamento-captura-automatico.png)

+<aside class="warning">Attention!
+Você tem a opção de escolher a melhor integração para o seu negócio, a captura/cancelamento manual ou automático é feito diretamente pelo seu Backoffice.</aside>

 ![Cancelamento e captura automáticos](/images/checkout-cielo-anti-fraude-cancelamento-captura.png)

 ## Capture/Manual Cancellation

+<aside class="notice">Veja a diferença entre cancelamento e estorno em <a href="#diferença-entre-estorno-e-cancelamento">Diferença entre estorno e cancelamento</a></aside>

-The “AUTHORIZED” sales waits a decision of confirmation or cancellation.
+The **“AUTHORIZED”** sales waits a decision of confirmation or cancellation.
 This decision has to come according to the fraud analysis, in case of this feature is properly parameterized on integration.

-The sales confirmation must be done by the button CAPTURE, on the “ORDER” tab, on Cielo Checkout Backoffice.
-After this confirmation, the status will change for “PAID”.
+The sales confirmation must be done by the button **CAPTURE**, on the **“ORDER”** tab, on [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/).
+After this confirmation, the status will change for **“PAID”**.
 This sale will be confirmed (captured) on Cielo.

-The cancellation must be done by the button CANCEL in the same section on Cielo Checkout Backoffice.
-After the cancellation, the status will change for “CANCEL”.
+The cancellation must be done by the button **CANCEL** in the same section on [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/).
+After the cancellation, the status will change for **“CANCEL”**.
 This sale will be canceled (undone) then on Cielo.

+<aside class="warning">Attention!
+You have up to five days to confirm the sale!
+If this is not done it will no longer be valid in Cielo and the reserved limit to your store/sale will be released.
+This is a standard procedure for all stores.</aside>

+<aside class="warning">When the authorized sale confirmation deadline expires, requests will automatically go to "EXPIRED" status.
+This will happen on the sixth day after the authorization date (date of sale)</aside>

 ## Sales reverse charge